If you’re going to make a mistake, do it on the front end. ~Gretty 2017

 How we got ready

-September 26 through October 7th found us in Flagstaff, AZ, getting our bodies ready.
+September 26 through October 7th found us in Flagstaff, Arizona getting our bodies ready.

 We accomplished three long hikes in 10 days carrying our full packs.
 (Mine was about 30 pounds, Johnny’s was around 45 pounds.)